Jury awards $26M in damages for Unite the Right violence

 The lawsuit funded by Integrity First for America, a nonprofit civil rights organization formed in response to the violence in Charlottesville, accused some of the country’s most well-known white nationalists of plotting the violence, including Jason Kessler, the rally’s main organizer; Spencer, who coined the term “alt-right” to describe a loosely connected band of white nationalists, neo-Nazis and others; and Christopher Cantwell, a white supremacist who became known as the “crying Nazi” for posting a tearful video when a warrant was issued for his arrest on assault charges for using pepper spray against counterdemonstrators.

+Joshua Smith, an attorney for defendants Matthew Heimbach, Matthew Parrott and the far-right Traditionalist Worker Party, said he will ask the court to reduce the punitive damages awards against his clients.
+But he described the verdict as a “big win” for his clients due to the relatively modest amount of compensatory damages awarded by the jury.

-The trial featured emotional testimony from people who were struck by Fields' car or witnessed the attacks as well as plaintiffs who were beaten or subjected to racist taunts.
+The trial featured emotional testimony from people struck by Fields' car or who witnessed the attacks as well as plaintiffs who were beaten or subjected to racist taunts.

-Melissa Blair, who was pushed out of the way as Fields’ car slammed into the crowd, described the horror of seeing her fiancé bleeding on the sidewalk and later learning that her friend, 32-year-old Heather Heyer, had been killed.
+Melissa Blair, who was pushed out of the way as Fields’ car slammed into the crowd, described the horror of seeing her fiancé bleeding on the sidewalk and later learning that her friend Heyer had been killed.

 During their testimony, some of the defendants used racial epithets and defiantly expressed their support for white supremacy.
 They also blamed one another and the anti-fascist political movement known as antifa for the violence that erupted that weekend.